Summer is knocking on the door, bringing with it longer days, warmer temperatures, and plenty of sunshine.

 All pets are at risk of sunscreen if they aren’t properly protected, but if your furbaby is short-haired and has pink skin, her risk of being burnt is significantly higher.
 Keep her out of the direct sun in the middle of the day and invest in some pet sunscreen to keep her skin safe.
 Don’t use sunscreen made for humans as these aren’t safe for animals.

 Letting your pet cool off in the pool, a nearby river or the sea is a great idea – but you need to be mindful of her safety in the water.
 Whether she can swim or not it can be useful to purchase a life vest for her.
 The sea can be unpredictable, and rivers can have hidden dangers too, so it is better to be prepared by investing in a buoyancy aid for your precious pet.

 Be Prepared to Change Your Walking Routine

 If you have a dog, you undoubtedly take her out for a walk at least once each day.
 However, the rising temperature means that the sidewalks can get extremely hot during the day – potentially to the point where it is too hot for your pet’s paws.
 Paw burns are a common reason for veterinary visits in the summer and can easily be avoided by changing your walking routine so that you go early in the morning or after the sun has set.

-If you would like more summer safety tips for your pet, our dedicated veterinary team are on hand to offer their support at Patton Chapel Animal Clinic.
-Contact our animal clinic in Hoover, AL today to get in touch with us at 205-308-0700.
+If you would like more summer safety tips for your pet, our dedicated veterinary team is on hand to offer their support at Patton Chapel Animal Clinic.
+Contact our animal clinic in Hoover, AL today to get in touch with us at (205) 822-4779.